 Jump to chapter

-- One in Ten Icelanders Will Publish a Book.
+- 1 in 10 Icelanders Will Publish a Book

 - Icelanders treat their celebrities as ordinary citizens.